Search

 As we conclude our list of the greatest warriors in history, let’s remember that these warriors were not just soldiers!
 But they were a source of hope and courage to their people and communities back then.

-So let’s cherish their warrior spirit, their sacrifices, and their strengths and keep their legacies alive.
+Let’s cherish their warrior spirit, their sacrifices, and their strengths and keep their legacies alive.

 Simran Khan